CaP-X: A Framework for Benchmarking and Improving Coding Agents for Robot Manipulation: Related Work

 \section{Related Work}

-\textbf{Code as Policies.} A growing line of work explores programmatic robot control, where LLMs generate executable code that orchestrates perception and control modules~\citep{gupta2023visprog, suris2023vipergpt, wei2022cot, yao2022react, schick2023toolformer, yang2024sweagent, yin2026viga}.
-In robotics, this paradigm spans grounding LLM plans in physical affordances~\citep{ahn2022saycan}, composing APIs for closed-loop robot behaviors~\citep{singh2023progprompt, liang2023code, vemprala2023chatgpt}, generating Python programs over perception APIs~\citep{huang2023instruct2act, mu2024robocodex, li2026roboclaw, goldberg2024bloxnet}, and building embodied reasoning agents~\citep{mu2023embodiedgpt, zeng2023socratic, driess2023palme}.
-Structured intermediate representations such as Planning Domain Definition Language (PDDL) and Signal Temporal Logic (STL)~\citep{liu2023llmplanning, chen2024autotamp} and persistent state tracking~\citep{yoneda2024statler} further improve plan reliability, while executable code has been shown empirically to be a superior agent action representation~\citep{wang2024codeact}.
-Recent work scales to multi-robot coordination~\citep{mandi2024roco}, grounded planning over 3D scene graphs~\citep{rana2023sayplan}, and modular vision-language agentic pipelines~\citep{shi2025maestro, huang2022inner}.
-Relatedly, Gemini Robotics~\citep{geminirobotics1d52025} highlights hybrid systems integrating tool calling with sensorimotor policies.
-Across all these settings, agents benefit from iterative self-refinement~\citep{shinn2023reflexion, madaan2023selfrefine, chen2023selfdebug, wang2023deps} and from sampling multiple solutions at inference time~\citep{wang2023selfconsistency, li2022alphacode, yao2023tot, snell2024scaling}; platforms such as OpenHands~\citep{wang2025openhands} realize this as software engineering agents that write, execute, and debug code in sandboxed environments.
-Despite this progress, many existing work on agentic coding for robot control typically relies on high-level, human-crafted APIs that encode significant task structure, leaving open the question of how well coding agents perform when operating over low-level primitives closer to how robots are actually programmed by human. \gymname{} targets this gap by providing an interactive environment that exposes the full primitive stack—down to joint-level perception and control—and \benchname{} systematically evaluates frontier models across abstraction tiers, enabling principled study of agentic inference-time strategies (multi-turn interaction, execution feedback, visual differencing, ensembled reasoning) as a path toward robotic coding agents.
+\textbf{Code as Policies.} A growing line of work explores programmatic robot control, where LLMs generate executable code that orchestrates perception and control modules~\citep{gupta2023visprog, yao2022react}.
+In robotics, this paradigm spans grounding plans in affordances~\citep{ahn2022saycan}, composing APIs for closed-loop behaviors~\citep{singh2023progprompt, liang2023code}, generating Python programs over perception APIs~\citep{huang2023instruct2act, mu2024robocodex, goldberg2024bloxnet}, and modular vision-language agentic pipelines~\citep{shi2025maestro, huang2022inner, geminirobotics1d52025}.
+Structured intermediate representations such as PDDL~\citep{aeronautiques1998pddl} and Signal Temporal Logic~\citep{liu2023llmplanning, chen2024autotamp} and persistent state tracking~\citep{yoneda2024statler} improve plan reliability, while executable code is empirically a superior agent action representation~\citep{wang2024codeact}, with agents benefiting from iterative self-refinement~\citep{shinn2023reflexion, madaan2023selfrefine} and inference-time sampling~\citep{wang2023selfconsistency, snell2024scaling}.
+Despite this progress, most coding-agent work on robot control still relies on high-level, human-crafted APIs encoding significant task structure. \gymname{} exposes the full primitive stack down to joint-level perception and control, and \benchname{} evaluates frontier models across abstraction tiers and inference-time strategies.